 All public comments received will be provided to the board.
 There is also an additional opportunity for public comment at the public board meeting when the board considers approval of the proposed LCCP.
 Adoption of an LCCP by the board would be the final step in the Stewardship Council's process for selecting donees.
-The conservation easement donee is responsible for securing its own internal approvals prior to the transaction being completed.
-Transactions will be finalized upon LCCP review and transaction approval by the California Public Utilities Commission.
+The prospective donees are responsible for securing their own internal approvals prior to the transaction being completed.
+Transactions will be finalized upon LCCP review and transaction approval by the California Public Utilities Commission and the Federal Energy Regulatory Commission.

 RECORDING REQUESTED BY

 WHEN RECORDED MAIL TO

 (Space Above this Line for Recorder's Use)

+A.P.N.

+Date: